 If you have purchased a product that you assume is defective, you may wonder what legal options you have available.
-No matter how defective or dangerous the product was, the answer is that you may not have an legal claim if you did not suffer injuries.
-The reason being that a successful claim relies on four key elements – and one element would be missing.
+No matter how defective or dangerous the product was, the answer is that you may not have a legal claim if you did not suffer injuries.
+The reason is that a successful claim relies on four key elements – and one element would be missing.

 To have a valid product liability claim, you must meet four basic elements.
-These elements are needed not only to file a claim, but to be awarded a settlement by judge or jury.
+These elements are needed not only to file a claim but to be awarded a settlement by a judge or jury.
 The four basic elements include:

 As you can see, you would need injuries and damages to have a valid claim.

 If you have been injured by a defective product, and you meet the four elements above, then you could file an injury lawsuit and seek damages against the manufacturer.
 To do this, you would need to review the parties in the chain of distribution with an attorney to determine which party is responsible.

 Usually, a product liability case will have more than one defendant, because the product distribution line will involve multiple parties.

 You want to include any parties that are involved in the chain of distribution when you are filing a product liability claim.
 There are different entities involved at various points of the distribution; therefore, you will need to identify each one with your attorney to see which parties may be named in your lawsuit.

 The start of the distribution chain has the manufacturer.
 This party is responsible for creating the product and can range from a multinational corporation to a small business or even a single party working from home.

 If the defective product comes from a larger product, such as a faulty component, then there may be a supplier or second manufacturer of that component.
 This is because numerous products on the market will contain multiple parts made by different parties.

 For example, if you were injured by an exploding battery in a cellphone, but the cellphone manufacturer was not the same person for the battery, then you may still have a claim against both parties.